Clone an Oracle database backup

 Number of redo log groups

-A minimum of three redo log groups are required to clone the database.
+A minimum of two redo log groups are required to clone the database.

 Redo log files in each group and their path